StanfordVL/OmniGibson/docs/modules/object_states.md

 ```

 !!! info annotate "Follow our tutorial on BEHAVIOR knowledgebase!"
-    To better understand how to use / visualize / modify BEHAVIOR knowledgebase, please read our [tutorial](../tutorials/behavior_knowledgebase.md)!
+    To better understand how to use / visualize / modify BEHAVIOR knowledgebase, please read our [knowledgebase documentation](../behavior_components/behavior_knowledgebase.md)!

 ??? warning annotate "Not all object states are guaranteed to be created!"